-Applying the above procedure for deriving the relative expression of value from the value-relation between two commodities to the case of multiple commodities leads to the "total or expanded form of value" of an individual commodity, for example, "x Commodity A=y Commodity B or = z Commodity C, and so on" (x units of Commodity A is worth y units of Commodity B, or z units of Commodity C, and so on).
-In the expanded form of value, an individual commodity (for example, Commodity A) has multiple relative expressions of its value (in terms of the natural forms of Commodity B, Commodity C, and so on), where each relative expression of value (for example, x Commodity A=y Commodity B) and its counterpart (y Commodity B=x Commodity A) can hold not simultaneously but alternately.
-It is worth noting that in the expanded form of value, and may not hold coincidentally.
+Applying the above procedure for deriving the relative expression of value from the value-relation between two commodities to the case of multiple commodities leads to the "total or expanded form of value" of an individual commodity, for example, "x Commodity A = y Commodity B or = z Commodity C, and so on" (x units of Commodity A is worth y units of Commodity B, or z units of Commodity C, and so on).
+In the expanded form of value, an individual commodity (for example, Commodity A) has multiple relative expressions of its value (in terms of the natural forms of Commodity B, Commodity C, and so on), where each relative expression of value (for example, x Commodity x Commodity B) and its counterpart (x Commodity x Commodity A) can hold not simultaneously but alternately.
+It is worth noting that in the expanded form of value, those multiple relative expressions of value of one commodity are mutually independent, and may not hold coincidentally.